• Skip to primary navigation

 If you want to summit some of the best 14ers in Colorado for beginners, Mount Elbert and Mount Massive, the highest and second-highest peaks in Colorado, are nearby.
 Alternatively, if you prefer mountain biking, you will love the trails in Leadville.

-After you work up an appetite, Treeline Kitchen is truly a treat!
+After you work up an appetite, Treeline Kitchen is truly a treat and one of the best things to do in Leadville, CO!
 Both the meals and the cocktails (friends raved about the spicy marg while I was a big fan of the Colorado New Fashioned) never fail to impress.

 Colorado weekend getaways